Calculation of hyperfine structure in Tm II: Results and Discussion

-The RPA corrections significantly reduce the discrepancy between the CI results and experiment for all levels of the $4f^{13}6s$ configuration.
-In particular, they yield the correct sign of $A$ for the third level, mainly by increasing the dominant one-electron $s$ contribution discussed above.
 For the levels of the $4f^{13}5d$ configuration, for which only two measurements of the $A$ constants exist, the RPA corrections are also important and reduce the discrepancy for the level at 17624.65~cm$^{-1}$.
 For the level at 21713.74~cm$^{-1}$, they as for the one at 17624.65~cm$^{-1}$ decrease the magnitude of $A$ obtained in the CI calculation; however, this makes it noticeably smaller than the experimental value.
-A possible explanation of the poorer agreement with experiment for this level, as for the one at 17624.65~cm$^{-1}$, is given below.

-In Table~\ref{tab:hfs-predict}, we present the calculated $A$ constants for all 11 experimentally known levels of the $4f^{13}5d$ configuration listed in the NIST ASD~\cite{NIST}.
+A possible explanation of the poorer agreement with experiment for this level, as for the one at 17624.65~cm$^{-1}$, is discussed below.
+To this end, Table~\ref{tab:hfs-predict} presents the calculated $A$ constants for all 11 experimentally known levels of the $4f^{13}5d$ configuration listed in the NIST ASD~\cite{NIST}.
 The comparison between calculated and experimental values of the Land\'e $g$ factors is also shown in the table.

 Our calculated $g$ factors are generally in very good agreement with the experimental data~\cite{NIST}.
 The only exception is the level at $21713.74$~cm$^{-1}$, where the calculated value disagrees with experiment.
 We attribute this discrepancy to the interaction of this level with other levels with $J=3$, in particular to the one at $23934.73$~cm$^{-1}$, which is not fully captured by our CI calculation.
 This, in turn, leads to a less accurate wave function and $A$ constant for that level.
 To examine this hypothesis, $g$ factor measurements for the other levels in Table~\ref{tab:hfs-predict} would be valuable.
 An experimental study of the corresponding $A$ constants would also be of interest, in order to verify the CI+RPA predictions, which show a large variation of the $A$ constants among the levels of the $4f^{13}5d$ configuration.
+Overall, the accuracy of the calculated $A$ constants for the levels with good agreement in the $g$ factors is expected to be similar to that for the level at 17624.65~cm$^{-1}$.